KyleAMathews/react-spinkit/README.md

 Currently we only support Browserify and Webpack.
 If you'd like support for other build tools that also support requiring CSS, PRs are welcome.

-## Fade in spinners after one second
+## Fades in spinners after one second
-According to [research by Jakob Nielsen](http://www.nngroup.com/articles/response-times-3-important-limits/), feedback after user operations isn't necessary for about a second.
+According to [research by Jakob Nielsen](http://www.nngroup.com/articles/response-times-3-important-limits/), feedback after user operations isn't necessary for about a second so be default, react-spinkit will fade in your spinner at one second.
- You can set your spinner to fade in by adding the `fadeIn` prop e.g. `<Spinner spinnerName='three-bounce' fadeIn />`
+ You can disable spinner fade in by adding the `noFadeIn` prop e.g. `<Spinner spinnerName='three-bounce' noFadeIn />`

 ## Demo and documentation
 http://kyleamathews.github.io/react-spinkit/